 How to Blend the Beans

-You can blend the soup in a large blender, such as a VitaMix which is what we use.
-The soup has enough liquid that we had to blend it in two batches, as filling the blender too full will make it explode due to the trapped steam and heat.
+You can blend the soup in a large blender, such as a VitaMix which is what we use as shown in the image above.
+The soup has enough liquid that we had to blend it in two batches, since filling the blender too full will make it explode due to the trapped steam and heat.
 Not a pretty sight.

 Instead fill it up half way and give it a few pulses and then let it run until the desired consistency is reached.
 Pour into a separate container and then blend the remaining batch and when finished combine the two together and serve.

 You can also use a food processor, not as great but doable.
 I’d recommend this only if you want the soup to be of a very thick consistency and you don’t have much liquid.

 Handheld Stick Blender